Log-density gradient covariance and automatic metric tensors for Riemann manifold Monte Carlo methods

 The proposed methodology was implemented using univariate Gaussian LGCs with the standard parameterization, i.e. $\mathbb{V}[x|(\mu,\sigma)]$ for the $x\sim N(\mu,\sigma^{2})$-distribution, (and not a bespoke LGC for say $x_{t}|x_{t-1},\alpha,\beta,\sigma_{x},\gamma$ in the case of (\ref{eq:CEV_latent})) thus relying on the general purpose forward mode AD system to handle the non-linear relations between the sampled quantities.
 Using the variable ordering $\mathbf{q}=(\mathbf{z},\alpha,\beta,\log(\sigma_{x}^{2}),\gamma,\log(\sigma_{y}^{2}))$, the metric tensor $\mathbf{G}(\mathbf{q})$ again has an arrow head sparsity structure which lend itself well to the sparse Cholesky factorization used.

-Only results for RM based sampler are presented in Table \ref{tab:Posterior-distributions-and-CEV}, as direct EM based sampling methods for this model failed to be even remotely competitive, and dynamic rescaling methods for EM are not directly applicable due to the non-linear nature of (\ref{eq:CEV_latent}).
+Only results for RM based sampler are presented in Table \ref{tab:Posterior-distributions-and-CEV}, as direct EM-based or Stan-based sampling methods for this model failed to be even remotely competitive/produce reliable results, and dynamic rescaling methods for EM/Stan are not directly applicable due to the non-linear nature of (\ref{eq:CEV_latent}).
 Table \ref{tab:Posterior-distributions-and-CEV} indicate that the proposed methodology produces reliable output with ESSes being quite even across the reported dimensions.

 As a benchmark for sampling efficiency, \citet{Kleppe2017} reports sampling efficiencies about an order of magnitude slower than those reported in between Table \ref{tab:Posterior-distributions-and-CEV} (0.062 and 0.035 ESS per second) for a Riemann manifold HMC method (based on reversible symplectic integrator).
 Disentangling the effect of the here proposed metric tensor versus the modified Cholesky applied to Hessian approach of \citet{Kleppe2017}, from the effect of different ODE integration strategies is impossible based on this information.
 Still, the combination of Riemann manifold NGRHMC processes and the here proposed metric tensor is highly competitive while at the same time requiring minimal expertise and coding efforts from the user.